 - Who do I talk to to get help?

-All undergraduate degrees offered by the School of Civil, Mining and Environmental Engineering (CME) and the School of Mechanical, Materials, Mechatronic and Biomedical Engineering (MMMB) are accredited by Engineers Australia.
+All undergraduate degrees offered by the School of Civil, Mining, Environmental and Architectural Engineering (CMEA) and the School of Mechanical, Materials, Mechatronic and Biomedical Engineering (MMMB) are accredited by Engineers Australia.
 In accordance with accreditation requirements, Engineers Australia requires students to have significant exposure to professional engineering practice throughout their degree.

 It is a compulsory requirement that all students enrolled in any of the undergraduate degrees (including single or combined degrees) offered by the Schools must complete at least twelve weeks of approved professional experience.